simonambridge/RTFAP2/README.md

 * The transaction producer is a Scala app that generates random transactions and then places those transactions on a Kafka queue.
 * The transaction consumer, also written in Scala, is a Spark streaming job that (a) consumes the messages put on the Kafka queue and then (b) parses those messages, evalutes the transaction status and then writes them to the Datastax/Cassandra table.

-Streaming analytics code can be found under the directory 'TransactionHandlers'
+Streaming analytics code can be found under the directory 'TransactionHandlers' (pre-requisite: run the CQL schema create script as described above to create the necessary tables).

 Follow the installation and set up instructions [here:](https://github.com/simonambridge/RTFAP/tree/master/TransactionHandlers)